Overview

 Make safer decisions when buying or transferring crypto

-Be cautious of merchants or individuals requesting additional deposits to release funds, as this is a common scam tactic.
+Be cautious of requests for additional deposits to release funds (a common scam tactic)

 Regularly review best practices for keeping your accounts and assets secure.